How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 • the type of metal

-• how many diamonds being removed
+• how many diamonds are being removed

 The removal of a diamond by a professional or expert can cost from $300 to upwards of $900.
 This can be a steep cost for some.
-Eventually, making other changes to a ring after a stone removal can also add to cost.
+Eventually, making other changes to a ring after a stone removal can also add to the cost.

 jewelry pliers and the diamond on the table